 The Court has questioned whether it is within their jurisdiction to hear such an appeal, or whether it is an abuse of process under the Resource Management Act 1991.
 Ultimately they have decided that a full bench of the Court be appointed to hear and decide this question of law, and taken the unusual step of appointing an amicus curae (“friend of the court”) to assist the Court on these issues.

 If you ever find yourself needing to make application for a resource consent or wishing to oppose one please feel free to contact us.
-We have one of the most experienced Environmental Law legal teams in the South Island, contact the team here.
+We have one of the most experienced Environmental Law legal teams in the South Island.